wargio/Twitch-Streamer-Linux/README.md

         FPS        "24"                     Frame per Seconds (Suggested 24, 25, 30 or 60)
         THREADS    "4"                      Change this if you have a good CPU (Suggested 4 threads, Max 6 threads) QUALITY    "medium" or "veryfast"   Streaming Quality (ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo)
-        CRF_VAL    "23"                     Is the quality setting.
-0 (lossless) and 51 (bad quality).
-Start testing with 23, then change, if needed
         WEBCAM     "/dev/video1"            WebCam chardevice under /dev
         WEBCAM_WH  "320:240"                WebCam Width end Height in the Output STREAM_KEY "live_xxxxxxxx_yyyyyy.."
-Your Twitch key (inside the script it takes the key from twitch_key file) SERVER     "live" or "live-fra"     Twitch Server list at http://bashtech.net/twitch/ingest.php CBR        "500k" or "1000k"        Constant bitrate (CBR) Increase this to get a better pixel quality
+Your Twitch key (inside the script it takes the key from twitch_key file) SERVER     "live" or "live-fra"     Twitch Server list at http://bashtech.net/twitch/ingest.php CBR        "1000k" to "3000k"       Constant bitrate.
+Increase this to get a better pixel quality (Twitch suggest between 1000k to 3000k)

 * Open the game that you want to stream and set window mode.
 * Open a terminal, browse to the twitch script directory and run the script